alexboia/Stakhanovise.NET/README.md

 <a name="sk-adding-to-queue"></a>

 Adding tasks to queue is done using an `ITaskQueueProducer` instance.
-If you are using the main package, `LVD.Stakhanovise.NET`,this is registered for you with the DI container by default and you may simple request that it be injected.
+If you are using the main package, `LVD.Stakhanovise.NET`, this is registered for you with the DI container by default and you may simple request that it be injected.
 Otherwise, you need to install the `LVD.Stakhanovise.NET.Producer` package, which also provides an implementation: `PostgreSqlTaskQueueProducer`.

 ### Creating a `PostgreSqlTaskQueueProducer` instance